We value your privacy

 In this article

 When cold and flu season hits, many of us find ourselves struggling to get enough sleep at night as we cough and splutter through to morning.
-Over 40% of people report that sleeping more than normal helps them deal with a cold, but it’s natural to have trouble sleeping when you have a cold.
+Over 40% of people report that sleeping more than normal helps them deal with a cold, but it’s natural to have trouble sleeping when you have a cold, or when sleeping with a blocked nose.

 We know from our guide on the benefits of a good night’s sleep that it can make a world of difference for you.
 This lack of sleep can often leave us feeling even worse the next day since we haven’t had enough rest to let our bodies recover and fight the infection, so getting a good night’s sleep when you have a cough is crucial!